 Also, Explore more about Bathroom Floor Tiles Design

-Materials And Finishes For Vanity And Storage Cabinets In Your Bathroom
+Bathroom Materials And Finishes For Vanity And Storage Cabinets

 Listed below are the materials and finishes we recommend for vanity and cabinets.

 When it comes to bathroom materials, tiles are always the most preferred choice.
-Besides walls and flooring, tiles can also be used on a vanity unit and countertop section as well.
+Besides walls and flooring, tiles can also be used on a vanity unit and bathroom countertop sink as well.
 You can choose between glass, patterned or even penny tiles.

-Besides flooring, marble is also great to use as a vanity countertop.
-This lustrous material is perfect for a vanity countertop as that’s usually the centrepiece in any bathroom.
+Besides flooring, marble is also great to use as a vanity bathroom countertop sink.
+This lustrous material is perfect for a vanity bathroom countertop sink as that’s usually the centrepiece in any bathroom.
 A marble countertop manages to add much-needed drama to the vanity area.

 If you wish to add storage cabinets in your bathroom, with a base material like HDHMR, it’s essential to use a finish that is water and moisture resistant as well.
 Laminate is an excellent choice when it comes to choosing a finish for your bathroom cabinets.
 It can withstand water and moisture, is available in a range of colours, patterns, textures and budget ranges, making it fit for everyone.